ASM International: Technology

 To create a semiconductor chip, many individual steps are performed using various types of wafer processing equipment, including photolithographic patterning, depositing thin layers, etching to remove material, thermal treatments, and other steps.
 ASM's systems are designed for deposition processes, when thin films, or layers, of various materials are grown or deposited onto the wafer.
 Many different thin-film layers are deposited to complete the full sequence of process steps necessary to manufacture a chip.

 ASM's technology development is driven by its customers' goal to build faster, cheaper, and more powerful semiconductor chips with reduced energy consumption.
 This goal drives the need to shrink the dimensions of components on the chip, targeting to double the number of components per unit area on a chip every two years (Moore's law).
 As part of this scaling of dimensions, ASM supplies its customers – chip manufacturers – with machines that deposit ever thinner films of semiconductor materials.
 ASM also develops deposition processes for new materials to be used in semiconductor fabrication.

 During the past 15 years, an increasing array of new materials has been introduced in the fabrication of chips.
 These new materials were required to achieve the necessary performance improvements of chips, as outlined by Moore's Law.
-For instance, in 2007 in a MOSFET transistor, the silicon oxidegate dielectric was replaced with a high-κ, a material that has a higher electrical resistance than silicon oxide.
-In this particular case, ASM pioneered the chemical process and the new deposition method called atomic layer deposition during nearly a decade of R&D. In addition, increasingly precise deposition methods are required as components on a chip such as transistors moved from planar to 3D structures, like FinFETs in the past decade.
+For instance, in 2007 in a MOSFET transistor, the silicon oxidegate dielectric was replaced with a high-κ, a material that has a higher dielectric constant than silicon oxide.
+In this particular case, ASM pioneered the chemical process and a new deposition method called atomic layer deposition after nearly a decade of R&D. In addition, increasingly precise deposition methods are required as components on a chip such as transistors moved from planar to 3D structures, like FinFETs in the past decade.
 ASM has a leading position in single wafer atomic layer deposition (ALD).